 Although the commission credited St. Mary's leaders with discussing race issues among themselves, Wolff said actions had not gone beyond "the level of brainstorming."
 The school needs to quickly develop a plan for reducing racism and sexism on campus, he said.

 The details of the concerns remained a mystery.
 A scattering of students interviewed Wednesday generally had no adverse experiences to report, although two top campus leaders accepted the commission's rebuke.

 "The criticisms aren't anything we didn't expect," Gallagher said.
-"I think (the report) is really going to help us go where we want to go."
-The threatened sanction will add to the school's momentum for change, he said.
+"I think (the report) is really going to help us go where we want to go.

 The commission, the primary accrediting body for California colleges, also noted an "increasing and sustained lack of civility" on the Moraga campus.
 Without mentioning specific incidents, a longer report accompanying Wolff's letter urged administrators to take immediate steps or risk the college's accreditation.

 "There is evidence that a significant proportion of the St. Mary's community does not feel respected and has been subjected to behaviors that are unacceptable," the report said, recommending that the college hire a consultant to help improve relations.

 The report gave no specific instances to support this allegation.

 Among the college's most promising measures, Gallagher said, was the recent hiring of Provost Beth Dobkin, who was credited with improving race relations at her previous school, the University of San Diego.
 Dobkin, who arrived on the Moraga campus in February, said she has been encouraged by St. Mary's commitment to improving itself.